Australian owned and operated. Supporting Australian small businesses for 10 years.

 Aside from applying for a loan, a good credit score gives you a range of options, including:

-- Better terms with vendors – companies with high credit scores may be eligible to pay in instalments or qualify for a net 60 payment term, just for a start.
+• Better terms with vendors – companies with a high business credit score may be eligible to pay in instalments or qualify for a net 60 payment term, just for a start.
 The higher the credit score, the more likely it is for suppliers to extend generous terms.

-- Investor appeal – if you have any aspiration for getting funding from venture capitalists and angel investors, having a high credit score could be invaluable.
+• Investor appeal – if you have any aspiration for getting funding from venture capitalists and angel investors, having a high credit score and a strong business credit rating could be invaluable.

 With a high score, your company should be more attractive to business partners and vendors.
 In turn, that will help your business remain competitive and thrive.

-You can get your company’s business credit score from credit scoring agencies tasked with keeping these scores.
+You can get your company’s business credit score from a reporting agency, such as Experian, Dun & Bradstreet, or Equifax, which are tasked with keeping these scores.

 As mentioned, most agencies use a range of 0 to 100.
 But some may keep up to three numbers for different areas of your business’s financial position.